dotabod/.github/profile/README.md

 ---

-## Features
+## Top features

+### Twitch predictions creator

+Let your chatters bet with their native Twitch channel points whether you win or lose the game.
+After the match ends, the bets will close and points go to the winners!

-### Picks blocker
+### Minimap and hero picks blocker

+ Stream snipers ruining your games?
 Tired of getting your picks banned?
-Stream snipers ruining your games?
-Our picks blocker will make it impossible to see what hero you picked and will keep your hero pick safe.
+Your wards will be protected by our minimap blocker, and our picks blocker will make it impossible to see what hero you picked.
+Hides and shows when it needs to, automatically!

-### Minimap blocker

-Your wards will be protected by our minimap blocker.
-Viewers will still be able to enjoy the viewing experience since they can still see heroes on the minimap.
-But snipers will not be able to see your wards.

 ### OBS scene switching

-Our OBS scene switching feature will allow you to switch between scenes without a single click.
-Dotabod will choose between three scenes based on whether you\'re  disconnected from Dota, in an active game, or in picking phase.
+Switch between scenes without a single click or press of a button.
+Dotabod will choose between three scenes based on whether you're disconnected from Dota, in an active game, or in picking phase.

 ---

-## More features on the way!

-* Twitch predictions
-* PauseChamp during game
-* ...